Professorsergiolcdp/kaksha_Svachaalan/README.md

     random person joins the class and takes the class in wrong direction.So keeping this in mind we have designed a sentiment analysis system which detects negative words from the notes and send it to higher authorites.
-    Now sometimes what happens is,due to boring lecture student sleeps in the class.So when teachers calls his name he gets a desktop notification and again starts attending the class.
+    Now sometimes what happens is,due to some urgent work in home student gets busy in work.So when teachers calls his name he gets a desktop notification and again starts attending the class.